 The other day I created a cool example using the

 <wbr> HTML tag.
-And although its a very cool tag on it's own.
+And although its a very cool tag on its own, there might be a better solution:

 We can use